Fix Stripes on a Laptop Screen

 - Locate the laptop’s exact model number on the bottom case.

-- Ensure you buy the matching display replacement part (verify pin counts, resolution, and mount bracket brackets).
+- Ensure you buy the matching display replacement part (verify pin counts, resolution, and mount brackets).